Collaboration with Industry

 The Baton Zone at RIKEN promotes R&D through collaborations between RIKEN and industry both in basic research and practical application of research outcomes.
 There are various systems for working together with industry.

-- RIKEN CBS-Olympus Collaboration Center
+- RIKEN CBS-EVIDENT Open Collaboration Center

-- RIKEN CBS-Toyota Collaboration Center
+- RIKEN CBS-TOYOTA Collaboration Center

 - RIKEN RSC-Rigaku Collaboration Center